 - Military service

-- Natural disasters or pandemics of an extreme level (as determined by the Board)
+- Natural disasters or pandemics of an extreme level (Board approved)

 - Any similar situation which could prevent a CPA from completing recertification requirements

 Article written by Braden Norwood